 We also got English and maths, but it was all stuff that I'd already done.
 The teachers came in to teach.
 They didn't work in the units.
-The teachers were alright, but come and come are provided and compared to back then. - 177.
+The teachers were alright, but come and some and some all didn't sit any exams.
+We didn't get a chance to back then. - 177.
 I stopped going to classes when I was about fifteen because they knew that I was educated enough.
 They had me working out in the gardens.
 I would look after the goats.
 I built a big chicken coup and raised chickens from the eggs.
 I used lamps until they were wee chicks.
 It was an added side-line for me because I would sell the eggs to the kitchen staff. - 178.
 I was the only boy working in the garden.
-GJF "s "s "s "s started working as a groundsman.
+GJF son, as a groundsman.
 He was in his thirties.
 I got on well with him.